NordicHPC/sonar/doc/NEW-FORMAT.md

 compatible, there may be some minor problems translating between them.

 If a device does not expose a UUID, one will be constructed for it by the monitoring component.
-This UUID will never be confusable with another device but it may change, eg at reboot, creating a larger population of devices than there is in actuality.
+This UUID will never be confusable with another device within the same cluster but it may change, eg at reboot, creating a larger population of devices than there is in actuality.

 ## Data format versions